 All the transaction and validator nodes are protected using firewall rules.
 As the owner, you need to configure the firewall before you can access them.
 Also, data encryption is provided for all the transaction nodes.
 It is done via TLS.
 On top of it, you can also add basic authentication, add more firewall rules, or even add access keys.

-You will also be amazed at the fact that Microsoft is very serious about security and have already invested USD1 billion annually.
+You will also be amazed that Microsoft is very serious about security and has already invested USD1 billion annually.
 They also have employed 3500 security experts who ensure data privacy.
-Lastly, they also have more certifications compared to other cloud provider validating their security aspect.
+Lastly, they also have more certifications compared to other cloud providers validating their security aspect.

-The consortium management is baked within the Azure blockchain.
+The consortium blockchain management is baked within the Azure Blockchain.
 With it, you get full access to the consortia.
 You also get full node management and the ability to add or remove members.
 Other key features supported by the consortium management include simplified policy enforcement and codeless permissioning.
-You can read more about consortium management here.

 Monitoring and logging

-- Basic: 1 vCore, 5 GB storage, 1 validator nodes, 1 transaction nodes.
+- Basic: 1 vCore, $0.05/month per GB storage, $0.0996/hour validator node, $0.0996/hour transaction nodes.
 The basic tier doesn’t have hybrid deployment support.
-It also doesn’t have the high availability metric which makes it ideal for testing environment.
+But it does offer consortium governance.
+It offers a high availability metric, which makes it ideal for a testing environment.

 The pricing of the two tiers available is as below: